-TRUANCY AND EXCUSED ABSENCES ORC/OAC
+TRUANCY, EXCESSIVE ABSENCES, AND EXCUSED ABSENCES ORC/OAC

 All school districts must have policies concerning excused and unexcused absences.
-Boards are also required to have a policy to guide employees in addressing attendance practices of any student who is a habitual truant.
+Boards are also required to have a policy to guide employees in addressing and reducing student absences.
 This applies to city, exempted village, local, joint vocational, and cooperative education school districts; ESCs; and community schools.
 (ORC §§3321.191, 3314.03(A)(11)(d).)
-In addition to the requirements laid out below, districts have the option to adopt other non-mandatory provisions to address truancy.
+In addition to the requirements laid out below, hio Department of Education districts have the option to adopt other non-mandatory provisions to address truancy.
 (ORC §3321.13(B)(2).)